mtrdesign/krait/README.md

 More information about the package usage can be found on the [Krait Docs Website](https://mtrdesign.github.io/krait/).

 # Quickstart
+Krait's installation process is pretty simple, you can follow this guide to get everything configured quickly and then review the detailed official docs.

 ## Installation

-You can quickly install Krait via Composer by running:
+You can install Krait via Composer by running:

 ```bash
 composer require mtrdesign/krait
 ```

-Then, you can finish the installation by running:
+Then, you should finish the installation by running:

 ```bash
 php artisan krait:install